 If you came to this page directly, you might wish to read a page with an introduction to this section first.

-July 14th, 1812 - Having crossed the river we ascended the steep side of the mountain Houma, at the top of which we saw the summit of Djebel Attarous, about half an hour distant to our right; this is the highest point in the neighbourhood, and seems to be the Mount Nebo of the Scripture (where Moses saw the Promised Land).
+July 14th, 1812 - Having crossed the river we ascended the steep side of the mountain Houma, at the top of which we saw the summit of Djebel Attarous, about half an hour distant to our right; this is the highest point in the neighbourhood, and seems to be the Mount Nebo of the Scripture.
 On its summit is a heap of stones overshaded by a very large wild pistachio tree.

 J. L. Burckhardt - Travels in Syria and the Holy Land - 1822

 View of the River Jordan valley and of the Holy Land from Mount Nebo